-The yearly savings rate guideline represents the suggested annual rate of (pre-tax) savings over a full working lifetime.
-The yearly savings rate guideline represent the total of employee and, where relevant, employer contributions.
+The yearly savings rate guideline represents the suggested annual rate of (pre-tax) savings over a full working lifetime and includes the total of employee, and, where relevant, employer contributions.

 To give workers a high level of confidence in their ability to maintain their lifestyle in retirement, it's best to save consistently throughout one's career.
 The yearly savings rate values may seem challenging to reach, but they represent all retirement savings across different accounts.
 Of course, you may not be able to save at the suggested levels every year, but there are always ways to catch up along the way, and even small increases in yearly savings rates can make a difference in retirement.